ryanj/gist-reveal/README.md

 Use [bit.ly](http://bit.ly) or another url shortener to make these long urls easier to share, and to make enagement rates easier to count.

-### Broadcasting Slide Transitions
+### Broadcast Your Slide Transitions

 Presenters can visit [`/login`](https://gist-reveal.it/login) to configure their browser as a presentation device:

     https://gist-reveal.it/login

-WARNING: Only the gist owner is allowed to broadcast slide transitions to viewers.
+*WARNING:* Only the gist owner is allowed to broadcast slide transitions to viewers.
 Mismatched presenter actions are ignored.
 If needed, fork the slide deck and present using the new gist ID!
+See the web console output for additional details.

 When you are finished presenting, reset to "Listener" mode by visiting [`/logout`](https://gist-reveal.it/logout):